What is live streaming media?

 There are two different ways to view live streaming media.
 In one system, the content is only available directly through the corresponding website, usually using software integrated into the website itself.
 On another system, viewers will be able to view the video through their own separate media player software.
 The website will either provide links to open the video in the software or provide a dedicated website address for the video itself, which the user enters into their player.

-See also What are computer cookies?
+See also What is CMOS?

 Live Internet streaming is also used illegally to transmit television images, particularly of pay-per-view events.
 The quality of such streams is even more variable, and of course it is much more difficult, if not impossible, to complain or take legal action if you do not receive what you were promised.
 While some illegal broadcasts involve direct connections to a cable television broadcast of the relevant program, others work by simply pointing a webcam at a TV screen displaying the images.